 Quoted (transcribed) from "A talk given at Church House, Westminster, on 30th September 1982", on audio CD.

 The front and back covers of the 1983 Ballantine Books paperback edition.
-The author is less than enamoured of this edition's presentation.
-His feeling is that, with this cover, they were trying to sell it as a 'cult' book.
+William Horwood stated his feeling is that, with this cover, they were trying to sell it as a 'cult' book.

 Reviews: